GaborLopusni/csv-import/README.md

 The inputs will not be consumed otherwise.

-### Running the tests
-Unit and integration tests are also separated based on the maven profile.
-If `development` is the only active maven profile then only unit tests are executed.
-If `integration` is also active, both unit and integration tests will be involved.

-### Running the application
+### Running the application and tests

-There are 2 predefined maven profiles which sets the `spring.profiles.active` Spring property to the proper one, so the related application properties can be loaded.
+There are 2 predefined maven profiles which sets the `spring.profiles.active` Spring property to the proper one, with related application properties:
-These maven profiles are `development` and `integration`.
-In case of the `development` Spring profile a Postgresql instance is configured, while the `integration` one will use an embedded H2 database.
-In case of Postgresql, the password is retrieved from and environment variable named `TEST_PASSWORD`.
+1. `development`: Postgresql instance is configured, only unit tests are executed.
+Data source password can be set with the `TEST_PASSWORD` environment variable.
+2. `integration`: H2 embedded database is configured, both unit and integration

 After packaging the application, it can be fired up with:
 `java -jar -Dspring.profiles.active=development csv-import-0.0.1-SNAPSHOT.jar`